Holiday inspiration currently loading...

 The perfect introduction to these magical islands, exploring from Barra to the Uists, then Lewis & Harris.

 Scattered in a 130-mile arc off the north-west coast of Scotland, the Outer Hebrides invariably seduce newcomers with their intoxicating blend of wild natural beauty, abundant wildlife, sparkling sandy beaches and stunning rocky landscapes.
 You’ll be entranced by dramatically different sights on this island-hopping adventure – everything from unforgettable sunsets to mysterious stone circles, perhaps even an otter scampering across the road.

 This holiday is described as self-drive with your own car.
 Alternatively, we can arrange a fly-drive Outer Hebrides holiday for you or why not choose to explore car-free?

 Your first Hebridean destination is the Isle of Barra in the south; your ferry departs from the port of Oban on the west coast.
-Look out for whales & dolphins as you cross the Sea of the Hebrides.
-A short drive takes you to your first small hotel.
+Look out for whales and dolphins as you cross the Sea of the Hebrides.

 Take a walk along the sparkling white sands of Cockle Strand and spot a plane landing at low tide – an unforgettable sight.
 Drive or cycle up to Eoligarry and feast your eyes on the springtime profusion of primroses as you gaze across the sound to Fuday, Eriskay and South Uist in the distance.
 Or head south to Castlebay, the island capital, and visit Kisimul Castle, restored ancestral home of the clan MacNeil.
 Stop off at the highly informative Heritage Centre, where you can enjoy coffee and refreshments before perhaps taking a picnic across the causeway to Vatersay, with its glorious twin beaches.